aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 8. **Total Items and Amount Spent Before Becoming a Member**

    - **Problem Statement:** Calculate the total number of items and the total amount spent by each customer before they became a member.
-   - **Business Purpose:** Understanding pre-membership spending helps in assessing the potential value of non-members and designing targeted membership incentives.
    - **SQL Functions and Steps:**
      - **COUNT()**: Count the total number of items purchased.
      - **SUM()**: Calculate the total amount spent.